Redesigned the Trade-in flow to improve conversion by 14%

 No major backend changes

-Final decision: Implement option 1 and test option 2 as a future experiment
+I decided to implement option 1 and test option 3 as a future experiment

 I presented the benefits and trade-offs of each option with stakeholders.
 Since we didn’t have time for usability or A/B testing, we needed to make a call with the information available.